Grilled Tequila Shrimp Salad; Fresh, tart, and oh so good. This one will have you jumping at healthy options and dying for more.

 Chasing Matthew McConaughey – My Quest as a runner.

 I have officially, with no plan or strategy, now ran in two 5k’s and so far it’s all been about this one pretty dude.
 I mean… pretty.
 Not a word often used to describe men.
 I’m convinced this man was bred from a tube in the All Spice test lab to be the man your man wants to be.
-His flowing hair was developed by Vidal Sasoon, his outdoors-man look sponsored by every North Face ad, and his perfectly tanned skin define the lines that ancient Greeks would believe that of a Gods.
+His flowing hair was developed by Vidal Sasoon.
+His outdoors-man look sponsored by every North Face ad.
+And his perfectly tanned skin define the lines that ancient Greeks would believe that of a Gods.
 This dude makes rugged look like it could get a manicure wearing pink bunny slippers and no one would even bat an eye.
 And this guy has shown up to both of the races I have been in.
-He keeps showing up and I can promise, I’ll keep running.
+He keeps showing up, and I can promise, I’ll keep running.

 This trail was all new terrain to me.
 I had no idea where the race was or what the course would be like.
 I am not an experienced enough racer to know what to look for in a course that not knowing doesn’t really make a difference.
 We were in the hilly beautiful Brandywine region and I did not bring my A-game mentally.
-When I got there and people starting warning me to hold my energy for the second half, and this hill I would encounter, I started to psych out a bit.
+When I got there and people starting warning me to hold my energy for the second half, and this hill I would encounter.
+I started to psych myself out a bit.
 I need to stop over thinking.
 As a runner, as a mountain biker, I need to just keep my feet moving and I’ll be good.
 A part of me wishes there was a switch that I could just turn off in my head while I was moving.

 At the start the group of racers balls up and I position myself behind Fatmarc, who I know is going to set a great pace for this run.
 They start and I’m pretty sure I watched my buddy, the one who I was going to trail the whole time, shove two kids out of the way, hurdle over about 4 others and fly off into the front of the pack.
 So much for that plan.
 But it was all good as I position myself at a good pace in a group that looks pretty serious.
-They all having running shirts on and gear and proper shoes, so I just assume they know what they are doing.
+They all having running shirts on and gear and proper shoes.
+So I just assume they know what they are doing.
 I carry with them, as they shout out mileage, through the fun half of the trails.
 Things are up and down, single track and open, jumping logs, and tripping over rocks sort of run.

 I slip on a step water crossing, my laces come untied, and I’m getting winded.
 I ended up walking up a hill at a decent place but giving up a few positions with my choice.
 Over the final hill, I’m told there’s under a half mile to go so I kick it back up again.
 I hit the final dash to the finish line with a supportive group of people cheering and kick it up to the end.
-My time wasn’t as great as the last one, but the hills were far bigger, and overall I can deal with it.
+My time wasn’t as great as the last one, but the hills were far bigger.
+Overall, I can deal with it.

-Today, I’m a runner.
-I am not a super fast runner, or an experienced runner, but as of my second 5k Sunday morning, I am a runner.
+I am not a super fast runner, or an experienced runner.
+But as of my second 5k Sunday morning, I am a runner.
 And apparently it only takes 2 5k’s for me my brain to release crazy chemicals and me to become a total dick and want to become a faster more experienced runner.
 This young grasshopper is totally throwing patience to the wind.
 Now let’s see if I can get this tenacity going for the bike as well.

 Grilled Tequila Shrimp Salad

-- 2 lbs fresh shrimp, peeled and deveined
+- 2 lbs fresh shrimp - peeled and deveined

-- 1 teas cumin
+- 1 tsp cumin